rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-0-child-order-embedding.md

 previous two edges.
 Because of that, adding a child order to a node tree will also result in a graph that is **no longer the cover relation** of an order relation since it will in general contain edges that can be derived from other existing edges.
-In other words, **a transitive reduction can be performed** on T1.
+Because of that, the modified graph can not be described as being "tranistively reduced".
+Consequently, a **transitive reduction** on T1 will further modify the endo-relation.

 Note that `3` is no longer a child of root `1`, but a child of its (former) previous sibling `2` instead.
-As can be seen in the final cover graph T3, `3` will become the single child of `2`, and so on.
+As can be seen in the final cover graph T3, `3` will become the single child of `2`, and `4` the single child of `3`.

 <!-- ======================================================================= -->
 ## restricted amount of affected edges

 Apart from their ancestors (e.g. `1`) any other non-ancestor node that may exist (i.e. siblings to `1`) remain to be incomparable to the child nodes (e.g. `2`).
 That is the child order of `1` will not affect any of these nodes.
-Likewise, the child order of `1` will not establish a path between `1` and any of the descendants of its child nodes.
+Likewise, the child order of `1` will not establish a path between `1` and the descendants of its child nodes that didn't already exist.

-Since the child order will only establish new paths in between `1` and its child nodes no further reduction can apply.
+Since the child order will only establish new paths in between `1` and its child nodes, and since the initial tree was transitively reduced, no further reduction can apply.
 That is, only the edges from `1` to its non-first child nodes will be dropped.

 The addition of a child order of `N` child nodes will therefore add `(N-1)` new edges.
-After that, `(N-1)` edges will be removed.
+After that, `(N-1)` edges will be dropped.
 Because of that, **the overall number of edges remains the same**.

 * `#E` => `+(N-1)` => `-(N-1)` => `#E`

-Note that, based on that one might already suspect that the graph, that results from the transitive reduction, is once again a node tree and as such represents the true node order of the ordered doctree.
+Due to the above one might already suspect that the graph, that results from the transitive reduction, is once again a node tree and as such represents the true node order of the ordered doctree.